howsoai/howso-docs/source/user_guide/anomaly_detection.rst

 Determining the threshold of conviction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Since conviction values are a ratio of surprisals, these values must be interpretted carefully.
+Since conviction values are a ratio of surprisals, these values must be interpreted carefully.
 Conviction values below 1.0 indicate cases that are more surprising than expected while values above 1.0 indicate cases that are less surprising than expected.